txomon/python-tutorial/README.md

 ### Installing pipenv

 Although I have said it implicitly, from this part on we will need to have pipenv installed.
-To do so, with no virtualenv activated and admin priviledges run `pip install pipenv`.
+To do so, with no virtualenv activated and admin privileges run `pip install pipenv`.

 If using linux, your distribution probably has packaged pipenv as `python-pipenv` or something similar.
-In OSX, I would discourage installing python packages through brew, it works somewhat weirdly, and we just want one package in the global `site-packages` + a binary in the bin folder.
+In OSX, I would discourage installing python packages through brew, it works somewhat weirdly, and we just want one package in the global `site-packages` + a binary in the bin directory.

 ### Creating a virtual environment with pipenv